fcamara7/GeneidTRAINerDocker/README.md

 a GFF2 file that includes 100 gene models used to "mock" train (80) geneid for the hymenoptera species _M.cingulata_ as well as to "mock" evaluate (20) the resulting parameter file (which should be named by the program as **"M.cingulata.geneid.optimized.param"**.
 The coordinates represented in this are genomic and correspond to the contigs and scaffolds in "M.cingulata.4training.fa".When training geneid for any species the user should provide GeneidTRAINer with a ggf2 with this format.

-**NOTE:** The set of gene models in an actual training set for geneid should:
+**NOTE:** An actual training set for geneid should:

-a) be made up of at least **400-500** protein-coding genes (and up to **~2500** sequences to keep the training process as short as possible)
+a) be made up of at least **400-500** protein-coding gene models (and up to **~2500** sequences to keep the training process as short as possible)
 b) be largely multi-exonic
-c) be longer than at least **150-200** amino-acids
+c) be made-up of sequences longer than at least **150-200** amino-acids
-d) have been previously aligned to a curated protein database (_i.e._ Uniprot90) using a program such as BLASTP to ensure that the sequences of the candidates correspond to actual protein-coding genes
+d) be consituted by sequences previously aligned to a curated protein database (_i.e._ Uniprot90) using a program such as BLASTP to ensure that the sequences of the candidates correspond to actual protein-coding genes
-e) overlap with the database proteins over at least 90% of their length
+e) include sequences hat overlap with the database proteins above over at least 90% of their length

 **2. M.cingulata.4training.fa**